1. Can anyone apply to do your course?

 6. Do you offer your courses in other parts of the country?

-Yes, we do advertise from time to time in other centers and if we have enough confirmed registrations we do offer our course there.
+Yes, we do advertise from time to time in other centres and if we have enough confirmed registrations we do offer our course there.

 7. How can I gain some practical experience in teaching?